≡ Menu

 It is believed…

-That these dogs are actually a mix of three different dog breeds including:
+These dogs are a mix of three different dog breeds, including:

-Some of the earliest American colonists as well, making their “cross Atlantic” voyage during the late 17th century.
-Which is probably why the were one of the earliest dog breed to be “officially” recognized by the American Kennel Club in 1909.
+They were making these guys somewhat of a “hybrid” between “sighthounds” and “scent hounds.”
+These guys were also some of the earliest American colonists, making their “cross-Atlantic” voyage during the late 17th century, which is probably why they were one of the earliest dog breeds to be “officially” recognized by the American Kennel Club in 1909.

-Probably the best way one can describe an English Foxhound is to simply call him “handsome”.
-And this isn’t a word we used to describe a lot of dogs, but let’s face it, these guys just have a really “clean” look about them that makes them look like their “dressed” just right for any occasion!
+The best way to describe an English Foxhound is to call him “handsome simply.”
+This isn’t a word we use to describe a lot of dogs, but let’s face it, these guys have a really “clean” look about them that makes them look like they are “dressed” just right for any occasion!

 The English Foxhound stands about 25 inches tall and typically weighs around 55 to 75 pounds.
-And while they can come in a variety of color combinations, most will typically have the “classic” tan body with white color points highlighted by black saddle pattern over the middle of their back.
+While they can come in various color combinations, most usually have the “classic” tan body with white color points highlighted by a black saddle pattern over the middle of their back.

-Also be surprisingly waterproof, while at the same time very soft, shiny and dense.
-Their coats are also notoriously easy to manage and maintain which is nice to know as you watch them get themselves into all sorts of messes while running amuck!
+Their fur will also be surprisingly waterproof and very soft, shiny, and dense.
+Their coats are also notoriously easy to manage and maintain, which is nice to know as you watch them get into all sorts of messes while running amuck!

 Another feature that…

-Will often make identifying an English Foxhound easier to identify is their straight muscular legs, strong back and deep chest which makes them look as if their “leaning forward” even at a complete standstill.
+Their straight muscular legs, strong back, and deep chest make identifying an English Foxhound easier to remember, making them look like they are “leaning forward” even at a complete standstill.

-It’s pretty safe to say that if these dogs weren’t a team player, they wouldn’t have become the dog of choice for Great Britain wealth elite.
-Because despite the fact that these guys have incredible tracking ability and unlimited stamina, there are probably 4 or 5 other dog breeds that could make very similar claims all of which were readily available to 17th century sportsman.
+It’s pretty safe to say that if these dogs weren’t team players, they wouldn’t have become the dogs of choice for Great Britain’s wealthy elite.
+Because even though these guys have incredible tracking ability and unlimited stamina, there are probably 4 or 5 other dog breeds that could make very similar claims, all of which were readily available to 17th-century athletes.
+So that, if you decide to purchase or adopt an English Foxhound, she or she will be a faithful companion who can get along with you and your children and any pets you may have in the household.

 The problem is…